 - Community impact

-Thorough market research for the organization gave the owner clear understanding of his competition, including:
+Thorough market research gave us further insight into understanding of his competition, including:

 - direct competitors (companies that sell the same or similar products to the same or similar markets),